 Once you have set the foundation for your clothing brand, it’s time to start the product development and the process of making your garments.
 The first step here is to define your collection.
 Focus on your brand identity, your vision, and the products you wish to create.
 Make sure your collection is clear and has cohesion.
 Create a product range plan, which is a detailed written overview of your entire collection.
 It helps you keep track of product parameters such as style numbers and names, number of styles, colors, variations, and features.
 It also includes financial information and sales forecasting.
 You can start planning your collection in this document before you even design your styles.
 It’s a solid way of structuring the collection and keeping track of styles.

 Clothing design is the core of your business.
 If you don’t have the skills, you should bring someone on board that understands clothing design, apparel construction, and product development.
-Clothing design is not a one-off gig, but needed all through your apparel business.
+Clothing design is not a one-off gig but is needed all through your apparel business.
 The designer can start sketching when you have structured and defined your collection.
 Get back to the inspiration and the brand image, and the customer you want to have.
 The styles should fit in with the vision and identity of your brand.
 The designer needs to make great tech packs so you can carry on with your product development.
 Learn more about designing, how to fit and comment garments, as well as tech packs and BOM templates in the Membership Program.

 Find fabric & manufacturers